- Successful completion of SCI200 - Biology and SCI300 - Chemistry with a grade of B or better is highly recommended

 Homework: Students should expect homework at least 3-5 times per multi-week unit.
 These assignments include but are not limited to: practice packets, article readings and analyses, and lab activity investigation write-ups.
 Beyond any written homework, students are expected to spend 30-60 minutes – PER NIGHT – reviewing and studying the AP biology content.

-Course Fee / Materials: $40 fee.
+Course Fee / Materials: Yes, see Course/Club/Misc.
+Fee link.
 Notebook, goggles, set of colored pencils, Four-function (with square root), scientific, or graphing calculator

 AP courses at IHS challenge students with rigorous college-level work.
 By succeeding in college-level work while still in high school, students in AP courses develop confidence in their own abilities and learn essential time management and study skills needed for college and career success.